jturner421/metaprompting/README.md

 # Software Development Prompt Library

+> **⚠️ Work in Progress**: While this library already contains many useful prompts, it is still under active development.
+Some features and documentation may be incomplete or subject to change.

 A collection of AI-powered prompts designed to streamline software development workflows.
 Each prompt is crafted to work directly with AI coding assistants, providing consistent guidance across different development phases.

 ## Core Features